Three Tenets of Student Engagement

 Student Leadership Affiliates

 The Chesapeake Bay Foundation Student Leadership Program combines two of CBF's organizational strengths: education and advocacy.
 Ultimately, our goal is to foster lifelong engaged, ecological citizens.
-We would like to honor and recognize that these programs and schools do the same, allowing students to realize their connection to the environmental world and empowering them to act on its behalf.
+We would like to honor and recognize the following programs and schools that do the same, allowing students to realize their connection to the environmental world and empowering them to act on its behalf.
 They are our CBF Student Leadership Affiliates.

 08 May 2018 Episode 81 | 00:26:43

 CBF Student Bay Advisory Council Member Kallan Benson, Parachutes for the Planet, and the Mother Earth Project work to give youth a voice on climate change.

 In this episode, CBF President Will Baker talks to college seniors Kara Adams and Makenzie Koski about their Alternative Spring Break experiences volunteering to help Save the Bay.